-1. Demonstrate understanding of NSW Education Standards Authority Stage 6 Geography syllabuses and the effect upon syllabus implementation of current NSW and Australian educational policies and priorities.
-2. Demonstrate understanding of inquiry pedagogical theories and approaches used in teaching senior Geography such as Civics and Citizenship, Sustainability, Aboriginal and Torres Strait Islander perspectives and cultural capacity.
+1. Demonstrate understanding of NSW Education Standards Authority Stage 6 Music syllabuses and the effect upon syllabus implementation of current NSW and Australian educational policies and priorities.
+2. Demonstrate understanding of socio-cultural perspectives, including Aboriginal and Torres Strait Islander perspectives where relevant, and pedagogical theories and approaches used in teaching senior Music.
 3. Present well-constructed, innovative and coherent student-centred lessons that include literacy (including key metalanguage) and numeracy, enhance thinking and ICT skills and which take into account the full range of students' abilities and school-based and system data.
 4. Prepare a suitable range of senior assessment instruments that use valid, reliable and consistent judgements of student learning.

-5. Design and select innovative teaching resources that apply a critically reflective approach to teaching senior Geography and include opportunities to develop students' inquiry skills.
+5. Design and select innovative teaching resources that apply a critically reflective approach to teaching senior Music and include opportunities to develop students' inquiry skills.
 6. Use a variety of teaching and learning strategies and resources, including ICT and a range of sources in teaching lessons and programs.
-7. Reflect and research professional learning to develop the discipline of Geography teaching.
+7. Reflect and research professional learning to develop the discipline of Music teaching.